2024–25 CONCACAF Nations League C

 The 2024–25 CONCACAF Nations League C was the third and lowest division of the 2024–25 edition of the CONCACAF Nations League, the fourth season of the international football competition involving the men's national teams of the 41 member associations of CONCACAF.
 It was held from 4 September to 15 October 2024.

 Format

 League C maintained the same format introduced for the 2023–24 season, but this edition included a play-in round after the conclusion of the groups.
 In addition, the group matches were played at centralized venues instead of the previous home-and-away format.

 The nine participating teams were split into three groups of three teams and each group was played on a double round-robin basis, with matches being held in the official FIFA match windows in September and October 2024.
-The first-placed team of each group and the best second-placed team among all groups were not promoted to the 2026–27 CONCACAF Nations League B, but also advanced to the play-in round, in which they joined four teams from League A in order to compete to qualify for the 2025 CONCACAF Gold Cup qualification tournament.
+The first-placed team of each group and the best second-placed team among all groups were promoted to the 2026–27 CONCACAF Nations League B. They also advanced to the play-in round, in which they joined four teams from League A in order to compete to qualify for the 2025 CONCACAF Gold Cup qualification tournament.